 The Legend of Papaya

 Sweet and delicious, that's what we would hear about people eating the papaya fruit.
 And true it is, that's why in a tropical country like the Philippines, papaya is a hit specially during the hot summer days.
 Papaya is one of the favorites and commonly grown amongst yard gardens.
 While the green unripe fruit is used in cooking, the ripe fruit is simply delicious either in its own or with other fruits chilled and served for dessert.

-There was once a couple whose always the topic of the gossiping neighbors.
+There was once a couple and they were always the topic of the gossiping neighbors.
 They are Bantawan, the husband, and his wife Papay.
 The couple lives in the mountainous province of Benguet.
 Harvesting rice is their source of living.
-Of the two, Papay the wife, is hard-working while the husband Bantawan is sluggish.
+Of the two, Papay the wife is hard-working while the husband Bantawan is sluggish.
 Papay could be seen on the rice field plowing and harvesting rice while Bantawan stays at home.

 Their way of living went like this for a good period of time.
 Then the day came that Papay gave birth so she has to stop working.
-The couple ran out of rice and so she asked her husband if he can do the work for the meantime.
+The couple ran out of rice and so she asked her husband if he can do the work for the meantime while she stays home with their newborn.

 " Bantawan, we're out of rice.
 So I think you should do the work for the meantime in the field," said Papay.

 But instead, her husband just shrugged his shoulders off and went back to sleep.

 Poor Papay, she has no choice but to do the work herself so she got up, she left her little one at home with her lazy husband and went out to the rice field.
 She worked hard all day.